How To Build The Perfect Capsule Wardrobe

 It will take some thought to create the ideal capsule wardrobe, especially if this is new to you.
 "Once you figure out your 'basics,' spend some time paying attention to what you reach for the most," fashion designer Misha Nonoo tells InStyle.
 "Don't buy three trousers with just the hunch you'd wear them constantly — you might surprise yourself!
 But after a while, if you notice you practically live in that perfect white button-down, stock up!"

-Nonoo explains that to maximize your budget, you should ensure you're really loving those essential pieces you have chosen and add to your wardrobe accordingly.
+Nonoo explains that to maximize your budget, you should ensure you're really loving those essential pieces you've chosen and add to your wardrobe accordingly.
 And giving yourself time to live in your new wardrobe can help you determine what you should be buying to add to your wardrobe without making any impulse purchases.

 Being mindful of what you wear the most will not only help save your clothing budget it will help you cultivate your personal style.
 Then, when shopping for new items you'll want to ensure that each piece will fit with what's already in your capsule.